 Payday is every other Monday and is for two weeks of work.

 The amount of time you wait for your first paycheck, will depend on how early or late in the pay cycle your first day of work is.
+Refer to the chart at the right to determine your first pay day.

-Card See your manager to be given a new card, then call the number on the back to have your funds switched to the replacement card.
+See your manager to be given a new card, then call the number on the back to have your funds switched to the replacement card.

 The manager can print a Gross Earnings Statement any time you like, just ask.
 Alternatively, the office can email one to you.
 Call the office or submit a Service Request by clicking here.